BryanKoo/english-word-translation/english2vietnamese.md

 (once, adverb, They have a meeting once a week), e.g.

 2. look-up a E2V dictionary
+There are cases that an English word cannot be found in the dictionary.
+It is usually the case when there are multiple spells for an English word.
+(catalog, catalogue; hardworking, hard-working; and so on)

 Dictionary explains an English word with hierachy of etymologies > pos-tags > meanings > examples.
 It is need to know the vietnamese translation for each pos-tag.
 Phó từ is the translation of adverb, e.g.